LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Description:**  The quantification module to use for determining quantification error.
 The shape of the [quantification_parameters](#quantification_parameters) must be support by the selected quantification types.

-Currently two quantification types are supported:
+Currently three quantification types are supported:

 - `default`: Quantification Error is drawn from a normal distribution centered on the midpoint between the upper and lower bounds of the 95% confidence interval of possible signed quantification percent error values provided through the [quantification_parameters](#quantification_parameters).
 The distribution will use a standard deviation also calculated from the 95% confidence interval assuming the empirical rule (95% percent of all observations lie within two standard deviations of the mean).
 - `uniform`: Quantification Error is drawn from a uniform distribution bounded by the upper and lower bounds of the 95% confidence interval of possible signed quantification percent error values provided through the [quantification_parameters](#quantification_parameters).